simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-automation/index.en.md

 The Industrial Revolution of the 18th and 19th centuries marked a major milestone in the evolution of automation technology.
 Advancements such as the steam engine and the cotton gin enabled machines to perform previously manual labor, ushering in a new era of efficiency in manufacturing.
 This paved the way for further technological development, which eventually led us to the automation technology we have today.

 With the advent of the assembly line, automation became a crucial component of mass production.
-Henry Ford's use of the assembly line in the early 20th century revolutionized the automobile industry, allowing for the mass production of cars at an unprecedented rate.
+Henry Ford's use of the assembly line in the early 20th century revolutionized the automobile industry, allowing for the mass production of cars rapidly.
 This marked a turning point in the history of automation, as it demonstrated the immense potential of automated processes in manufacturing.

 #### Key Technological Advancements in Automation